 Underwater Tea Party

 Goggles come in handy here.
-In an underwater tea party, two players must sink to the bottom of the pool where they sit criss-cross-applesauce, then partake in a fancy tea fit for a queen.
+In an underwater tea party, two players must sink to the bottom of the pool where they sit criss-cross-applesauce and then partake in a fancy tea fit for a queen.
 Pouring from imaginary teapots, stirring imaginary cups of tea, offering each other lumps of sugar and passing trays of finger foods and sweets are all par for the course.

 Featured image: iStock